jipegit/OSXAuditor/README.md

 ## Changelog

+### 0.3.1
+ * NEW: provides with the system name, version and build of the audited system
+ * NEW: ability to analyze installed Applications (-i/--installedapps)
+ * NEW: extracts the Archived History from Google Chrome artifacts
+ * NEW: a human readable HTML log report :)
+ * FIX: HTMLLog() and SYSLOGLog() now handle exceptions
+ * FIX: ParsePackagesDir() is now recursive and only tries to parse apps or kernel extensions.
+Some DEBUG output added as well
+ * FIX: HUGE UTF-8/UNICODE improvement
+ * FIX: .DS_Store and .localized files are ignored in ParsePackagesDir()

 ### 0.3
- * NEW: ability to parse Google Chrome artifacts (History, Cookies, Login Data, Top Sites, Web Data, HTML5 databases and local storage) with -b/--browsers
+ * NEW: ability to parse Google Chrome artifacts (History and archives history, Cookies, Login Data, Top Sites, Web Data, HTML5 databases and local storage) with -b/--browsers
  * NEW: ability to extract the Wi-Fi APs the audited system has been connected to from the Airport Preferences and tries to geolocate them using Geomena (-A/--airportprefs).
 You must use -g/--wifiapgeolocate to enable the geolocation (or set GEOLOCATE_WIFI_AP to True in the code).
  * NEW: ability to extract users' social and email accounts (-U/--usersaccounts)
  * FIX: ability to handle the locked sqlite databases especially while auditing a live system